 The particular securities comprising the index underlying the index financial futures contract may vary from the securities held by a Fund.
 As a result, the Fund's ability to hedge effectively all or a portion of the value of its securities through the use of such financial futures contracts will depend in part on the degree to which price movements in the index underlying the financial futures contract correlate with the price movements of the securities held by the Fund.
 The correlation may be affected by disparities in the Fund's investments as compared to those comprising the index and general economic or political factors.
-In addition, the correlation between movements in the value of the index may be subject to change over time as additions to and deletions from the index alter its structure.
-The trading of futures contracts also is subject to certain market risks, such as inadequate trading activity, which could at times make it difficult or impossible to liquidate existing positions.
+In addition, the correlation between movements in the value of the index may be subject to certain market risks, such as inadequate trading activity, which could at times make it difficult or impossible to liquidate existing positions.

 Each Fund expects to liquidate a majority of the futures contracts it enters into through offsetting transactions on the applicable contract market.
 There can be no assurance, however, that a liquid secondary market will exist for any particular futures contract at any specific time.
 Thus, it may not be possible to close out a futures position.
 In the event of adverse price movements, the Fund would continue to be required to make daily cash payments of variation margin.
 In such situations, if the Fund has insufficient cash, it may be required to sell portfolio securities to meet daily variation margin requirements at a time when it may be disadvantageous to do so.
 The inability to close out futures positions also could have an adverse impact on the Fund's ability to hedge effectively its investments.
 The liquidity of a secondary market in a futures contract may be adversely affected by "daily price fluctuation limits" established by commodity exchanges which limit the amount of fluctuation in a futures contract price during a single trading day.
 Once the daily limit has been reached in the contract, no trades may be entered into at a price beyond the limit, thus preventing the liquidation of open futures positions.
 Prices have in the past moved beyond the daily limit on a number of consecutive trading days.
-A Fund will enter into a futures position only if, in the judgment of the Advisor, there appears to be an actively traded secondary market for such futures contracts.
+A Fund will enter into a futures contracts.